AuxStudio/react-native-simple-components/README.md

 * [x] StatusBarComponent- Android and iOS friendly status bar
 * [x] TabBar - A tab bar that accepts icons and label text.
 * [x] Touchable - A touchable component that renders the android ripple effect if specified and if on an Android device (used internally).
-* [x] TouchableIcon - A touchable icon.
-* [x] TouchableText - Text that is touchable and can appear as a link with isLink prop.

 ## TODOS